 8. Go bird watching at the Ibiza Salt Flats

-Salt flats… At first thought they might not be your first port of call on your Ibizan getaway, however, these salt flats are truly a sight to behold.
-They glisten beautifully as the sunlight hits the enchanting pink hued water.
+Salt flats… at first thought, they might not be your first port of call on for things to do in Ibiza, however, these salt flats are truly a sight to behold.
+They glisten beautifully as the sunlight hits the enchanting, pink-hued water.
 The marshes are also used as a layover for migratory birds, keep your eyes peeled for flamingos from August to October and other rare birds.
-Plus if you have ever wondered what a two storey high pile of salt looks like then you’re in luck!
+Plus if you’ve ever wondered what a two-storey high pile of salt looks like then you’re in luck!
 Follow the dirt track drive and the salt mountain is unmissable, it is quite spectacular in the sunlight!
 This attraction is great as it is free and you can visit the salt flats all year round.
-Don’t forget to buy yourself some “sal de Ibiza” to take home as a little memento.
+Don’t forget to buy yourself some “Sal de Ibiza” to take home as a little memento.

 9. Visit the Atlantis Seaside Quarry

 What many people don’t know is that Ibiza has its own Lost City of Atlantis.
-Now I know what you’re thinking, how does Ibiza have its own Atlantis?
+Now we know what you’re thinking, how does Ibiza have its own Atlantis?
 Well, centuries ago this area was quarried to provide rock for watchtowers and the citadel of Ibiza.
-What remains is a labyrinth of caves, rocks, holes and sea pools, christened Atlantis by hippies who used to frequent the island in the 60s.
+What remains is a labyrinth of caves, rocks, holes and sea pools, christened Atlantis by hippies who used to frequent the island in the ’60s.
 Originally called Sa Pedrera de Cala d’Hort, this spot is a little off the beaten track but is definitely worth the little hike for the coastal vistas alone.
 We think that this place is one of Ibiza’s best-kept secrets but would recommend that people with reduced mobility do not try to explore the quarry as the walk is at points steep and slippery.
+We’ve got a selection of villas in Cala d’Hort, too.

+Hopefully this has shown you that there’s more to Ibiza than all-night beach bar parties or booze cruises.
+This list of things to do in Ibiza gives you an idea of how to explore the lesser-known parts of the island, and help you have a more low-key holiday.
 And if you need a place to stay, don’t forget we’ve got a huge range of luxury villas in Ibiza for you and your friends to choose from!
 Don’t feel like looking?
-Give us a call on 0800 133 7999 or head to our site and contact our dedicated concierge team – they’re happy to do the legwork for you and find a luxury villa rental that’ll suit you down to the ground!
+Give us a call or head to our site and contact our dedicated concierge team – they’re happy to do the legwork for you and find a luxury villa rental that’ll suit you down to the ground!